abhiramrtk/puzzle-camera/README.md

 [Add your demo video link here]
 *Explain what the video demonstrates*

-# Additional Demos
-[Add any extra demo materials/links]

 ## Team Contributions
-- Amal Shaheen: [Specific contributions]
+- Amal Shaheen: Idea and UI
-- Abhiram R: [Specific contributions]
+- Abhiram R: Implementation of Idea

 ---
 Made with ❤️ at TinkerHub Useless Projects